MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712copilot.md

 # Lab 1: Create an approval flow with Copilot in Power Automate

-In this exercise, you'll create an automation using Copilot in Power Automate to automate the approval process for expense reports.
+In this lab, you'll create an automation using Copilot in Power Automate to automate the approval process for expense reports.
 You'll use Copilot to create a flow that sends an email to the reviewer when a new expense report is created.
 Then, the reviewer can approve or reject the expense report from within Power Automate Approvals.